 Since we are a 2 working-parent home with a silly toddler that is often tearing down the place, many parents have asked me about time management!

 We are really busy, but the secret is that we integrate art, recess, and Chinese learning simulaneously!

-Recently, I was home with the kids all weekend while my husband was working, and I had spent the morning with 4yo 老大 and 1yo 老二 at the neighborhood park. 老大 gathered various leaves, while 老二 banged on everything with tree branches and rocks.
+Recently, I spent the weekend solo-parenting while my husband was working.
+When 4yo 老大 and 1yo 老二 was at the neighborhood park, 老大 gathered various leaves, while 老二 banged on everything with tree branches and rocks.
 We had a great time running around and exploring!

 After lunch, I asked 老大 to share a few thoughts about autumn, and we wrote them down, including:

 Qiūtiān de shùyè gǎibiàn yánsè ránhòu piào luòxià lái.